roza-sys/Adda-application/Tsigereda-Resume.md

 * Clean up debris from parking lot
 ##### Caregiver |Full life care| Seattle, WA ( May - November.
 2017 - 2018)
 * Assisting with personal care
-* Preparing meals, shopping and housekeeping
 * Overseeing medication and prescriptions usage, appointment reminders and administering medicine
-* help with getting in and out of a wheelchair, car
 * Provide constant companionship and general supervision
-* Driving to and from activities
 * Being a stable companion and supporter in all matters personal, health-related and emotional
 * Providing other caregivers a break
 * Following a care plan and noticing any changes in the individual's health, recording and reporting any differences